Direct Services to Schools

 Settings will:

-• have staff who have a greater understanding of best practice in relation to pupils with autism, as well as the sensory difficulties they experience which can affect their ability to be included
+• have staff who have a greater understanding of best practice in relation to autistic pupils, as well as the sensory difficulties they experience which can affect their ability to be included

 Whole school teams